How to Loosen a Toilet Seat

 “Lefty-loosey, righty-tighty” is fine and dandy when you want to open a bottle of juice or screw in a light bulb, but it can become a bit more involved when it comes to toilet seats.

 That’s because the design of your toilet bowl hasn’t changed much since its invention.
 With this design, the nuts holding the toilet seat in place are often located underneath the bowl.
-So if your toilet is wedged in a corner or is a next door neighbor to the vanity, tricky maneuvering is required to loosen the seat.
+So if your toilet is wedged in a corner or is a next door neighbor to the vanity, tricky maneuvering is required to unscrew the seat.
 There’s also the issue of rusty bolts or nuts that stubbornly refuse to budge.

 But it can be done!